jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

 When Nika loads image with metadata - like the HDF5 images :ref:`Nexus <Nexus>` it appends the metadata information to image as wave note.
 It creates first from the metadata keyword=Value; string (KeyWord1=Value1;KeyWord2=Value2;...) so this info can be easily searched.
 You need to know the Keywords, of course, but then this is very easy to look up and calculate what is needed...

 Helpful notes:
-  Current 2D Image ...   root:Packages:Convert2Dto1D:CCDImageToConvert
+  Current 2D image ...   root:Packages:Convert2Dto1D:CCDimageToConvert

   Current 2D Empty ...   root:Packages:Convert2Dto1D:EmptyData